kunstmusik/blue-manual/docs/users/gettingStarted/programOptions.md

 ### Project Settings

 Csound Executable
-:   This is a command for what version of csound to execute when blue
+:   This is a command for what version of csound to execute when Blue
     renders the project to disk.
 The default value of "csound" works if you have a version of Csound in your path named "csound".
 You may use any command here that would call csound that would work as if